bloominstituteoftechnology/Knapsack/README.md

 brute force.
 The above data is small enough that such a solution should work, so give it a go.
 More to come soon - larger problems that will require more sophisticated approaches.

+The `answers.txt` file includes the expected answers for each of the data files.
+Note that all the runs used a capacity of 100.